k4yt3x/scutum/README.md

 Current Version: 2.4.3

-#### Current Version Changelog:
+#### Current Version Change log:
-1. Addded option to choose whether to delete the installer file after installation
+1. Added option to choose whether to delete the installer file after installation
 2. Fixed arptables detection errors on some Linux distributions
 3. Fixed some bugs that is unnoticeable :D

+#### TODO:
+1. Use a class to control network interfaces individually

 #### Recent Changes:
 1. Added installation wizard for avalon framework when not installed. supports 3 methods of automatic installation